 A little further on, the intervening fields narrowed and disappeared, bringing both railway and beach into tantalising proximity.

 St Trolla’s Chapel

 Beside the driveway that led to Kintradwell House – said to be one of the oldest manor houses in Sutherland, though without any certainty and incorporating 19th-century extensions – was the site where St Trolla’s Chapel had once stood.

 Trolla was supposedly a nun who came from Greece with Saint Regulus in 345.

 Once again, there are no visible remains to indicate that a chapel ever stood there but a 2001 excavation of a trench for a water pipeline led to the discovery of sixteen burials, eleven of which had been disturbed by the digging and were removed.

 A mile later, I passed the strung-out line of houses on the seaward side of the road that comprised the hamlet of Greenhill.
 A turn-off a quarter of a mile further on would have allowed me to divert through the village of Dalchalm before returning to the A-road but I decided against it, wanting to just press on to Brora.

-I was very much ready for a rest and some sort of refreshment, so I was quite happy to reach the limits of Brora and cheered inwardly as I passed its ‘welcome to Brora’ sign.
-More fool I. I had almost another mile of A9 to traverse – now named Victoria Road and flanked by houses – before reaching the centre of the village.
+I was very much ready for a rest and some sort of refreshment, so I was quite happy to reach the limits of Brora and cheered inwardly as the countdown led me to a ‘welcome to Brora’ sign.
+More fool I!
+I still had almost another mile of A9 to traverse – now named Victoria Road and flanked by houses – before reaching the centre of the village.